KxSystems/docs/docs/ref/dotz.md

 !!! warning "Disabled in V4.1t"

-    Using handles within peach is temporarily not supported, to be reviewed in the near future e.g.
+    Using handles within peach is not supported e.g.

         q)H:hopen each 4#4000;{x""}peach H
         3 4 5 6i